 For calculations involving multiple hazard branches, mean asset loss exceedance curves are also generated for both the Classical Probabilistic Risk Calculator and the Stochastic Event-Based Probabilistic Risk Calculator (if the parameter "loss_ratios" is defined in the configuration file).
-An example output file containing mean asset loss exceedance curves is shown in Listing 48.
-Apart from the metadata section, the structure of the file is identical to that of the individual asset loss exceedance curve output file.
+The structure of the file is identical to that of the individual asset loss exceedance curve output file.